49er Fire: Conviction and incarceration

-Parris was assaulted and injured while jailed and awaiting his conviction.
+Parris was assaulted and injured in jail while awaiting his conviction.
 In February 1989, a Sutter County Superior Court jury found Parris guilty of the two felony counts (reckless burning of a structure and reckless burning of forest land) and the two misdemeanor counts (negligently allowing a fire to burn out of control and burning property without permission of the owner).
 Shortly thereafter, he was found legally insane.
 Sutter County Superior Judge Timothy J. Evans declared that Parris would serve out the remainder of his sentence at Atascadero State Hospital, an all-male maximum-security psychiatric facility, also requiring that Parris's mental condition be re-evaluated after completing his sentence.
 Evans ruled that Parris's incarceration could be extended indefinitely by the court if he were still found to be a danger.

-Some time after his conviction, Parris was diagnosed as a paranoid schizophrenic.
+Some time after his conviction, Parris was diagnosed with schizophrenia.
 Parris was released as an outpatient in 1995, but allegedly violated the terms of his release and was re-arrested in 1997 in Texas.
 In 1998, Sutter County Judge Robert Damron declared that Parris remained a threat, sentencing him to two more years at Atascadero.
 He was released in 2002.